 “We’re dreaming of a day when the law asks TransCanada to pay restitution for the families they’ve uprooted and the resources they’ve damaged and the other impacts of the climate crisis they’ve caused by pushing forward projects like Keystone XL,” Welton continued.

-Despite the years of mass protest against the tar sands project, former Bush and Clinton cabinets have said they expect President Obama to rubber stamp the pipeline soon.
+Despite the years of mass protest against the tar sands project, former Bush and Clinton cabinet officials have said they expect President Obama to rubber stamp the pipeline soon.

 “She was going to stay on until November or December,” a Jackson insider told the New York Post.
 “But this changed it.
 She will not be the EPA head when Obama supports it [Keystone] getting built.”